 Teardrop campers by design aren’t going to be the most luxurious or spacious RVs out there.
 However, they serve a very useful function for people who don’t want or can’t afford a larger RV.

 While teardrops are excellent, they also lack many of the features and amenities that other RV and camper types offer.
 That means sometimes you need to get creative to make the small camper work for you.
+Make the most of your outdoor patio space, which will serve as your living room.
 This means you need to take some time and assess your needs and modify your camper as necessary.
 With that said, there are a few items you should add to your teardrop no matter what.
 Here’s what I would suggest.

 Tongue Box at the Front of Your Teardrop Camper